Efficient Tree-Structured Deep Research with Adaptive Resource Allocation: Related Works

 Building on earlier tool-use frameworks like WebGPT \cite{nakano2021webgpt} and ReAct \cite{yao2023react}, recent deep research agents -- including GPT-Researcher \cite{gptresearcher}, Open Deep Search \cite{alzubi2025open}, and LangChain’s Open Deep Research \cite{langchain} -- decompose complex queries into tool-augmented subtasks.
 To standardize evaluation, emerging benchmarks like DeepResearchGym \cite{coelho2025deepresearchgym} and DeepResearch Bench \cite{du2025deepresearch} introduce LLM-as-a-judge protocols tailored for complex research questions.

 Despite these advances, current systems typically rely on fixed, pre-specified parameters for controlling the research structure.
 Their orchestration strategies are dominated by sequential execution or coarse-grained parallelism \cite{xu2025comprehensive}, which limits adaptability.
-As a result, when information quality shifts during execution, these systems either waste compute or incur unnecessary latency. \method addresses these limitations by introducing a real-time orchestration layer that couples multi-dimensional parallelism across both depth and breadth.
+As a result, when information quality shifts during execution, these systems either waste compute or incur unnecessary latency. \method addresses these limitations by introducing a runtime orchestration layer that couples fully-asynchronous execution across both depth and breadth.
 Unlike prior static approaches, it adaptively expands or prunes subqueries in real time based on intermediate evidence, enabling more efficient and responsive deep research.